 The participants for TBRA must be low-income.
-Therefore, their annual gross income cannot exceed 80 percent of the area median income.
-At least 90 percent of the participants assisted must be at 60 percent of area median income.
+Therefore, their annual gross income cannot exceed 80 percent of the Area Median Income.
+At least 90 percent of the participants assisted must be at 60 percent of Area Median Income.
+Income must be verified annually.
 Preference will be given to participant(s) who are disabled, elderly and/or the chronic homeless as defined by HUD, and also includes children aging out of foster care.

 The renter is issued approval to search for a unit.
 The amount and level of assistance shall be based on a sliding scale determined by household income.
 The renter is required to contribute 30 percent of their monthly-adjusted income towards the approved rent.
+PHCD has established a minimum household payment of \$50 per month.